Get home improvement and gardening tips from ParadoxPro Home and Garden. Please bookmark this site for a return visit.

 by Judy Leiser

-Mosquitoes have always been pesty visitors when it comes to summer enjoyment, but because of the West Nile virus, it has become critical that we do whatever we can to reduce the number of mosquitoes paying visits to our yards.
+Mosquitoes have always been pesty visitors when it comes to summer enjoyment, but because of the recent West Nile virus, it has become critical that we do whatever we can to reduce the number of mosquitoes paying visits to our property.

-Paradox Productions has come up with a list of strategies to minimize the prevalence of the mosquitoes this summer.
-Most are based on reducing the number of mosquitoes or reducing the desire of the mosquito to bite your tasty family members
+Note: If you have a really bad infestion, we suggest calling a mosquito exterminator for serious pest control.
+This article is more for those who are finding them a nuisance.
+For those, we've come up with a list of strategies to minimize the prevalence of the mosquitos this summer.
+Most of these tips are based on reducing the number of mosquitoes or reducing the desire of the mosquito to bite your tasty family members.

 * Install or repair window and door screens so that mosquitoes cannot get indoors.

-* Reduce or eliminate standing water around your home, even in very small amounts.
+* Reduce or eliminate standing water around your home, even in very small amounts, because that's where mosquito larvae breed.
 This includes flower pots, gardening cans, wheelbarrows, puddles, old tires, tin cans, tires, buckets, and open trash cans.
 Change water in a birdbath every week.
-For water you plan to keep, try mosquito dunks or rings.
+For water you plan to keep, as in ponds and water features, try mosquito dunks or rings.

 * Keep gutters clear of debris.